oracle/oci-go-sdk/README.md

 ```

 ## Organization of the SDK
-The `oci-go-sdk` can be broken down into:
+The `oci-go-sdk` is broken down into:
 - **service packages**: all packages except `common` and any other package found inside `cmd`.
 They represent Oracle Cloud Infrastructure services supported by the go sdk.
 Each package represents a service.
 These packages include methods to interact with the service, structs that model
 input and output parameters and a client struct that acts as receiver for the above methods.
 All code in these packages